enzo-project/enzo-e/doc/source/devel/param.rst

    - The convention is to declare all member-variables as ``private`` or ``protected`` (if the value of that attribute is needed outside of the class, you should define a ``public`` accessor-function).

    - Relatedly, the names of all ``private`` & ``protected`` member-variables or member-functions should generally be suffixed with an underscore.
-     An undersore should **NEVER** be the first character in the name of a member-variable or member-function.
+     An underscore should **NEVER** be the first character in the name of a member-variable or member-function.

    - **NOTE:** the value of the parameter doesn't necessarily need to initialize a variable with a matching name (or type), this is just a convenience in this example (although, it does make the code a little easier to follow)